almereyda/awesome-starred/README.md

 - [events](https://github.com/offlinefirst/events) - A list of Offline First Events
 - [research](https://github.com/offlinefirst/research) - Links, feedback, comments, resources, anything pertaining to offline first research.
 - [ux-examples](https://github.com/offlinefirst/ux-examples) - A collection of UX/UI examples of handling “offline” well or not well at all
 - [goopen](https://github.com/bevry-archive/goopen) - Go Open.
-A campaign to help increase awareness and remove FUD about going open.
+A campaign to help increase awareness and remove FUD about going open
 - [docker-cheat-sheet](https://github.com/wsargent/docker-cheat-sheet) - Docker Cheat Sheet
-- [spec](https://github.com/webwrite/spec) - Specification for backends for how to interact with the Web Write GUIs
+- [webwrite](https://github.com/bevry-archive/webwrite) - Specification for backends for how to interact with the Web Write GUIs
 - [localinfo-berlin](https://github.com/samthetechie/localinfo-berlin) -
 - [indiehosters](https://github.com/pierreozoux/indiehosters) - kept for archive purpose
-- [awesome-react](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding React ecosystem.
+- [awesome-react](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding React ecosystem
 - [fargoTemplates](https://github.com/scripting/fargoTemplates) - The templates for the core types in Fargo 2.
 You are free to clone them, modify the result and redistribute.
 - [agreements](https://github.com/enspiral/agreements) - Formal agreements governing the Enspiral network
 - [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) - Collected dispatches from The Quest for Scalable CSS